 West Bank Shoreline Restoration

 The West Bank of the Otonabee River between the Bata Library and Champlain College is being restabilized and renovated to create a safer and more sustainable shoreline.
 Our expert team of contractors will replace the outdated gabions with a durable armour stone wall, ensuring the long-term stability of our campus infrastructure.
+The project is expected to be completed by early October.

 Enhancing Accessibility and Nurturing Connectivity